 CHARACTERISTICS OF THE CLASS

-Under the administrative direction of the Utilities Director, performs technical, administrative, and supervisory work in directing the activities of the City's wastewater treatment facilities.
+Under the administrative direction of the Public Works & Utilities Director, performs technical, administrative, and supervisory work in directing the activities of the City's wastewater treatment facilities.
 Work involves ensuring adequate wastewater treatment and the efficient operation of the various treatment facilities.
 Work includes providing technical supervision and guidance to subordinates.
 Work is performed with considerable latitude and independence in decision making within established policies.
 Work is reviewed through observation, conferences, reports, and results obtained.
 Performs other work as required.

 EXAMPLES OF DUTIES

 A. ESSENTIAL FUNCTIONS

 Supervises and coordinates the activities of subordinates.